This section will describe the project allocation process for Slate. This is applicable to both the Onyx and Marble OLCF OpenShift clusters.

 The web UI for OpenShift is available from all of ORNL (you should be able to reach it from your laptop on ORNL WiFi as well as the VPN).

 |Marble (Moderate Production cluster with access to Summit/Alpine)||Marble Web Console - https://marble.ccs.ornl.gov|

 |Onyx (Open Production Cluster with access to Wolf)||Onyx Web Console - https://onyx.ccs.ornl.gov|

 Slate Namespaces map directly to OLCF Project ID’s.

-Once your Slate Project Allocation Request is approved, you will see your project’s namespace on the appropriate OpenShift Cluster upon login.
-The terms “namespace” and “project” may get used interchangebly when referring to your project’s useable space within the requested resource boundaries (CPU/Memory/Storage).
+Once your Slate Project Allocation Request is approved, you can create your own namespaces and move your allocation around those namespaces via the quota dashboard located at https://quota.marble.ccs.ornl.gov and https://quota.onyx.ccs.ornl.gov.
+The terms “namespace” and “project” may get used interchangeably when referring to your project’s usable space within the requested resource boundaries (CPU/Memory/Storage).